OfficeDev/Outlook-Add-in-On-Send/Outlook on send event.md

 - Validate content in a message

->  **Note:** <!-- We make this point later so removing from here.
-Better to have one concept covered in a Note.
-You can't publish add-ins that use the on send feature to the Office Store; they must be installed by an administrator.-->The on send feature is currently supported for Outlook Web App in Office 365 only. <!-- Removing because we don't provide any more information in that section.
-For more information, see **Guidelines and restrictions** later in this article. -->

 <!-- Verify that we should be using "Outlook Web App" throughout and not "Outlook on the web"?
 What is the timeline for rolling out that name change? -->

 <!-- Let's add something like this (below).
 Also, "limitations" seems like a friendlier word than "retrictions"; "restrictions" implies that the user is restricted, not the feature.-->

-For information about additional limitations related to the on send feature, see [Limitations]() later in this article.
+For information about limitations related to the on send feature, see [Limitations](#limitations) later in this article.

 ## How does the on send feature work?

 You can use the on send feature to build an Outlook add-in that integrates the **ItemSend** synchronous event.
-This event detects that the user is pressing the **Send** button and blocks the email from being sent if the message validation fails.
+This event detects that the user is pressing the **Send** button and blocks the email from sending if the message validation fails.

-Validation is done on the client side<!-- LG: This only applies to OWA, right?
-Do we need to qualify - i.e. might be different when additional platforms are supported?, in the browser --> on trigger of the send event.
 For example, when a user triggers a message send event, an Outlook add-in that uses the on send feature can:

 - Read and validate the email message contents
 - Verify that the message includes a subject line
 - Set a predetermined recipient

-If validation fails, the sending of the email is blocked, and an error message is displayed that prompts the user to take action.
+Validation is done on the client side<!-- LG: This only applies to OWA, right?
+Do we need to qualify - i.e. might be different when additional platforms are supported?, in the browser --> on trigger of the send event.
+If validation fails, the sending of the email is blocked, and an error message with an information bar is displayed that prompts the user to take action.

 The following screenshot shows an information bar that notifies the sender to add a subject.